Collision-induced flavor instability in dense neutrino gases with energy-dependent scattering: Mono-energetic neutrino gas

 As concrete examples, we solve Eq.~\eqref{eq:eom} numerically with the initial conditions $\bfP(t=0)=\bfP^\ini=(0, 0, 1)$ and $\bbP^\ini=(0,0,0.8)$ and with $\omega=\SI{0.6}{km^{-1}}$, $\Gamma=\SI{1}{km^{-1}}$, $\bGamma=\SI{0.5}{km^{-1}}$, and three combinations of $\theta$ and $\mu$: ($\theta_0$, $\mu_0$), ($10\theta_0$, $\mu_0$) and ($\theta_0$, 10$\mu_0$), where $\theta_0=10^{-5}$ and $\mu_0=\SI{e5}{km^{-1}}$, respectively.
 We plot in Fig.~\ref{fig:PS-t} the survival probabilities of $\nu_e$ and $\bar\nu_e$, which are computed as

 respectively, as well as the magnitude of the flavor coherence

 of the neutrino.

 In all three cases, the neutrino gases experience flavor conversions $\nu_e\rightarrow\nu_x$ and $\bar\nu_e\rightarrow\bar\nu_x$ between \SI{35}{\us} and \SI{50}{\us}.
-While the gases start with an excess of $\nu_e$ and $\bar\nu_e$, they end up with more $\nu_x$ and $\bar\nu_x$. \footnote{In addition to the flavor-decohering term, Ref.~\cite{Johns:2021qby} also includes a term that changes the numbers of $\nu_e$ and $\bar\nu_e$ due to the emission and absorption of these neutrinos.
-This additional term, when included, brings $\nu_e$ and $\bar\nu_e$ back to the equilibrium values after the collision-induced flavor conversion subsides.} The exponential growth of $|S|$ between \SI{20}{\us} and \SI{40}{\us} confirms that the flavor conversions are indeed due to some flavor instability \cite{Johns:2021qby}.
+While the gases start with an excess of $\nu_e$ and $\bar\nu_e$, they end up with more $\nu_x$ and $\bar\nu_x$.
+The exponential growth of $|S|$ between \SI{20}{\us} and \SI{40}{\us} confirms that the flavor conversions are indeed due to some flavor instability \cite{Johns:2021qby}.
 The growth rate of $|S|$ is largely independent of $\theta$ or $\mu$ when $S$ is small.
 However, the flavor conversions are delayed by a smaller $\theta$ and/or a larger value of $\mu$, which represent a larger matter density and a larger neutrino density, respectively.

+Although we plot the evolution of the neutrino gases up to \SI{100}{\us} in Fig.~\ref{fig:PS-t} for the completeness of the solution, one should note Eq.~\eqref{eq:eom} is valid only in the linear regime.
+Additional terms that change the populations of different neutrino species must be included for the complete treatment in the nonlinear regime.
+When included, these terms bring $\nu_e$ and $\bar\nu_e$ back to the equilibrium values after the collision-induced flavor conversion subsides \cite{Johns:2021qby}.